bmangelsen/casino/README.md

 ## Contributing
 I'm happy to receive any bug reports and additional features!
-  1. Fork it!
+  1. Fork this repo
-  2. Create your feature branch: `git checkout -b my-new-feature`
+  2. Create your feature branch
-  3. Commit your changes: `git commit -am 'Add some feature'`
+  3. Commit your changes
-  4. Push to the branch: `git push origin my-new-feature`
+  4. Push to the branch
   5. Submit a pull request!

 ## Acknowledgements
-I'd like to thank my instructors at The Iron Yard for the intense but extremely rewarding course that got me into the developer world.
+I'd like to thank my instructors and fellow students at The Iron Yard for the intense but extremely rewarding course that got me into the developer world.